 Leaders in Collaborative Service (LINCS)

-Over time, some of our community partnerships have resulted in a reciprocal relationship between the Kernodle Center and the agency, strengthening our service-learning practice and offering many student volunteer opportunities.
+Over time, some of our community partnerships have resulted in deeper reciprocal relationship between the Kernodle Center and the agency, strengthening our service-learning practice and offering many student volunteer opportunities through the Leaders in Collaborative Service Program.

-Student LINCS are Leaders in Collaborative Service.
-These students serve in leadership and supportive capacities within each organization.
+Student LINCS Coordinators serve in leadership and supportive capacities within each organization.
 Selected by the community partner, students recruit, coordinate, and guide volunteers and academic service-learning students.
-Contact each LINCS below for more information.
+Contact each LINCS coordinator through their contact information below.

 Alamance Community College